phyunsj/ifttt-soe-logger/README.md

 # SOE logging with IFTTT Applets

-The purpose of this example is to collect Sequence of Events(SOE) and store in Google Sheets for later use.
+The purpose of this example (Node-RED as a trigger) is to collect Sequence of Events(SOE) and store in Google Sheets for later use.

 Please follow **Patrick Murray**'s instructions from [How To Quickly Collect Data And Run Reports](https://www.youtube.com/watch?v=zc8W74X3Dbs) (or https://learnavprogramming.com/avit/how-to-quickly-collect-data-and-run-reports/ ) to configure IFTTT applets with webhooks.